quakish/quakmenu/Readme.txt

 Notable fetatures:
  - Improved scoreboard (TAB)
- - Improved main menu with quick access to servers and reconnect button.
+ - Improved ingame menu with quick access to servers and reconnect button.
  - Server menu from ingame to quickly check other servers or connect without having to retun to the menu
  - Add most new features from the jump client into the menus Note!: